ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 Airbrakes
 +++++++++

 This output is for air brake control.
-Manual input control is via ``RCx_OPTIONS`` = 210.
+Manual input control is via ``RCx_OPTION`` = 210.
 For more information see :ref:`airbrakes-on-plane`.

 COPTER / QUADPLANE FUNCTIONS
 ----------------------------